simonw/llm/docs/schemas.md

 ## Using schemas

-Schemas work best with unstructured text and with complementary tools like `strip-tags` as noted [here](https://simonwillison.net/2023/May/18/cli-tools-for-llms/).
+Schemas are typically useful when working with unstructured text and are complemented by tools like `strip-tags` as noted [here](https://simonwillison.net/2023/May/18/cli-tools-for-llms/).

 Once defined, simply specify the schema (based on what is available using `llm schemas list`) to use.